radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![Example – Using Links with a Parameter to Condition the Subtree](Media/Image4.17.jpg)

-Figure 17: Example – Using Links with a Parameter to Condition the Subtree

-##### Merge Links without a Link Parameter
+*Merge Links without a Link Parameter*

 This section describes a scenario where linking is used to aggregate objects from different schemas where a link parameter is not needed.
 In this example, three data sources are used.
 One data source is an LDAP directory storing partner information.
 One data source is Active Directory storing employee information.
 The third data source is a database storing customer information.
 Each data source is depicted below with objects representing their schemas.

 ![Three Example Data Sources](Media/Image4.18.jpg)

-Figure 18: Three Example Data Sources

 In this example, the desired virtual view is one that aggregates people (employees, partners and customers) into one complete list to be used for authentication.